timmcginley/41936/Subjects/Architecture/index.md

 #### D Consultant Report
 This is a continuation on the Part C report but with more detail on the themes discussed in the course.
 It will contain the following additional content:
 * 3 or 4 really good details (introduced in Part D Architecture lecture)
+* *UPDATE: 07-06-2026 - Clear definition of what is existing and what is proposed in the building (we need clear justification for any demolition and new build elements).*

 #### D BIM
 Check IFCSpaces have exported successfully.